Well, I'm pretty sure I cracked the code on crispy tofu in the air-fryer without oil and coating it with corn starch and other stuff.

 Step 3: Scatter the rest of the seasonings over the cubes and when all done, mix gently again with fingers.

-Step 4: Cut a piece of parchment paper the size of the bottom of your air fryer basket or shelf and gently place the seasoned cubes in a single layer in the basket or on the shelf.
+Step 4: Cut a piece of parchment paper the size of the bottom if you are using an air fryer basket unit (not necessary for shelf style toaster/oven air fryer combo units) and gently place the seasoned cubes in a single layer in the basket or on the shelf.

-OVEN INSTRUCTIONS: Set Oven to 400 Degrees F. Place seasoned cubes on a parchment-lined cookie sheet and roast for 10 minutes.
+OVEN INSTRUCTIONS: Set Oven to 400 Degrees F. Place seasoned cubes on a parchment-lined cookie sheet and bake for 10 minutes, turning and then 5-10 min more.
 Test for how you like them to be done: softer (less time) versus chewier (more time).